Table of Contents

 To protect against SQL injection:

-More About Crawl websites for various purposes, including web scraping, content scraping, email harvesting, and launching malicious attacks.
+Bad bots are automated programs or scripts that crawl websites for various purposes, including web scraping, content scraping, email harvesting, and launching malicious attacks.
 Blocking bad bots involves identifying and restricting access to your website from known malicious bot IP addresses or user agents.

 Blocking bad bots is important because it helps protect your website from unwanted traffic, resource depletion, and security threats posed by malicious bots.
 Bad bots can consume bandwidth, slow down your website, skew analytics data, and even launch coordinated attacks such as DDoS attacks or brute force attacks.